-Common Land Unit (CLU) means- the smallest unit of land that has a permanent, contiguous boundary, common land cover and land management, common owner, and common producer association.
+Common Land Unit (CLU)- The smallest unit of land that has a permanent, contiguous boundary, common land cover and land management, common owner, and common producer association.
 This information is used by RMA as an electronic representation of the FSA Field.

-Contiguous means:
+Contiguous: